jpthiele/docs.carpentries.org/topic_folders/for_instructors/new_instructors.md

 does not expire, and registration codes may be used for any online training event between 1 month and 1 week prior to its start date.

 How do we score applicants?
 See our [scoring rubric](https://github.com/carpentries/Instructor-training/blob/gh-pages/files/rubric.md#).
 Applications below a threshold score may be declined.
-Howewver, we welcome enthusiastic instructors to correspond and re-apply.
+However, we welcome enthusiastic instructors to correspond and re-apply.

 To request training as an Instructor, please fill out this [form](https://amy.carpentries.org/forms/request_training/).